 Create copies of your documents and store them in a safety deposit box at your local bank or financial union.
 Depending on the size and location, renting one of these boxes can cost as little as $15 per year to $300.

-You can store your documents at multiple offsite locations to lower the risk of water damage, including sharing copies on external hard drives with trusted family members or legal representatives.
+You can store documents like investment records, financial records, estate planning paperwork, property deeds, and insurance policy descriptions.
+One option is to store your documents at multiple offsite locations to lower the risk of water damage, including sharing copies on external hard drives with trusted family members or legal representatives.

 How do I save documents that have water damage?